 - Hidden Harbor Marina and the surrounding waters have never had a water hyacinth infestation as seen in the south Delta.
 The reason?
 Constant fresh/cold water flows from upstream into Steamboat Slough and Cache Slough.
 Our harbors are debris free during the winter high water flows.
 Swinging boom gates allow us to close the harbor entrances, keeping logs and debris out.

 - Rio Vista: Rio Vista is located just 2 miles from Hidden Harbor, via the Real McCoy II Ferry, which is operated by Cal Trans and operates 24 hours a day.
 Call Cal Trans ferry information line at 510-622-0122 for ferry operation updates.
-Rio Vista has a full service boatyard, Walton’s Marine, which is located behind Delta Marina.
+Rio Vista has a full service boatyard, Sierra West Boat Works, which is located behind Delta Marina.
 Lira’s Supermarket and Ace Hardware have an excellent variety of supplies, and several restaurants in town offer a fine choice of dining.